If you have never been to Ginnie Springs, you are in for a real treat!

-There are also prices for scuba diving for cave diving, regular diving, camping and more!
+There are also prices for scuba diving in the caves, regular diving, camping, and more!
 For a full pricing list, you can check out the Ginnie Springs Website!

 What Time Does Ginnie Springs Open And Close?

-Hours for Ginnie Springs change with the daty of the week and also seasonally!
+Hours for Ginnie Springs change with the day of the week and also the season!

-If you are staying at the campground, then Ginnie Springs is open 24/7 for you.
+If you are staying at the campground, then the springs are open 24/7 for you.

 And again, the hours change depending on if you are visiting during the week or on the weekends!

 Please check out the Ginnie Springs website for more information on the exact hours!
 Don’t follow your GPS or Google as they both say the springs are open 24/7 which isn’t exactly true!